adzaria/blueprint-go-server/README.md

 - A handler is a struct type, defining it's dependencies (services it needs to call).
 - Each method defined on the struct is an adapter.

+// todo, verify this> Note: I think a handler could techincally be allowed to import a service directly, since it depends on it and the service is from a lower layer.
+But it has a struct for anything else coming from the above layer already.
+For this reason and to keep ocnsistency I think injecting the service should be prefered.

 ### Regarding it's responsibilities:
 - It can not contain any business logic.
 - A Primary Adapter handles the request.
 It can choose an error statusses, parse the request to extract what is needed by the service.
 (I think it should not perform any kind of validation, the service should)